gusbemacbe/suru-plus-aspromauros/README.md

 * IBus: [view the issue](https://github.com/phuang/ibus-pinyin/issues/13)
 * Mozc Setup: [view the issue](https://github.com/google/mozc/issues/440)

 We provide desktop files (AppImage, native Debian packages, snap app and source codes) for you for being able of opening the apps and displaying well the icons.
-They are in the folder `desktop`.
+You can download them from  <a href="https://github.com/Magog64/SURU-PLUS/tree/master/desktop">Suru++</a>.
 Copy them to `your_name/local/applications/`, so they won't be affected or modified when you make next updates of Ubuntu and/or PPAs.

 We recommend you to back your files up when you intend to make a clean install or reinstall your distribution.